 Besides the creation of a long-term relationship with your subscribers, good communication can also help with retention.
 Also, ongoing, engaging communication makes you more visible to your audience.
 Meaning, it can be used as a powerful marketing tool.

 Becoming and staying visible is highly recommended, no matter the stage of your business.
 Especially if you’re a beginner, you simply cannot reach customers without reaching out and engaging with them.
-Not even Chuck Norris could pull that through.
+Not even Chuck Norris could pull that off.

 Nevertheless, there is a trap you can easily fall in – spamming.

 So please, be careful and do not cross that fine line between regular posting and an obnoxiously boring flood of messages.
-You should update your customers regularly, but give your best to stay reasonable.
+You should update your customers regularly, but try your best to stay reasonable.

 Did we mention that mastering communication is tricky?
 Luckily, it’s pretty fun!